gap-packages/RepnDecomp/README.md

 ## Testing

-To run the tests, make sure you have all needed packages installed (GRAPE).
+To run the tests, make sure you have all needed packages installed (GRAPE and also IO if you want to compute in parallel).

     $ gap tst/testall.g